-The company offers 63 locations in an impressive 43 countries, for instance.
-And it isn’t simply reselling cheap servers from someone else: TigerVPN says it runs its own network, DNS servers and infrastructure, coding everything itself.
+The company offers 300+ P2P-friendly servers spread across 62 locations in 43 countries, for instance.
+There are much larger networks around (ExpressVPN, NordVPN, etc.), but TigerVPN says it owns runs its own hardware, DNS servers and infrastructure, coding everything itself.

 - Want to try TigerVPN?
 Check out the website here